 While you’re trimming your plants, keep the blades of your scissors clean with a touch of alcohol when necessary.
 Cut the leaves off at an angle using an outward motion.

-Now, hang the buds evenly for three to six days in a room with approximately 50% humidity.
+3. Now, hang the buds evenly for three to six days in a room with approximately 50% humidity.
 You’ll know they’re dry when the stems snap instead of bending.

-Next, finish trimming if necessary.
+4. Next, finish trimming if necessary.
 Now, you can seal your fresh crop in an airtight container and let your plants cure.

-Now, you’ve learned the basics of harvesting and curing cannabis.
+Now, you’ve learned the basics of harvesting cannabis.
 It takes a lot of time, practice, and resources to learn when to harvest cannabis.
-However, you can take the guesswork out of growing your cannabis.
+You can take the guesswork out of growing your cannabis.
 Grobo offers more than 450 optimized growing recipes.
 Simply visit our website and pick your strain.
 There, you’ll find favourites such as OG Kush, Pineapple Express, and Purple Haze.
 With our system, you can plant your strain and our app does the rest.